adamk72/adk_docusaurus/docs/sw/using-jira.md

 # Issue Types

-## Tasks & Sub-tasks
+## ☑️ Tasks & Sub-tasks

 Task-type issues should be atomic and single purpose.
-In terms of code, a task should be able to be made with a single commit.
+In terms of code, a task should be able to be made with a single commit, usually.

+- Task summaries should be actionable.
+  - Use imperative, present tense language: ("Change", not "Changed" or "Changes to").
-Task summaries should be actionable.
-Write the take with what is expected to happen, not the object that is to be worked on.
+  - Write the take with what is expected to happen, not the object that is to be worked on.
 For example, "Change background color to blue," (good) versus, "Background color blue" (bad).
 The latter "task" doesn't tell anyone what is supposed to happen.
 Is the background currently blue?
 Then what do I do with it?
+- Tasks should be binary, quantum, discrete, and/or atomic.
+They should not bleed over into other activities (though they may be dependent on other activities).
+- It should be implicitly obvious why the task is needed.
+If it’s not clear (or you're not sure), rewrite the summary or add more details in the description.

+### 🦆 The Task Duck

+Regardless of the source (Slack, email, conference call, or casual conversation), if it sounds like a task, feels like a task, or acts like a task, then it must be a task.
+Once you recognize that in yourself or from someone else, create a Task, Story, or Bug in Jira and add details there.
+Immediately.

-## User Stories
+## 📖 User Stories

+Stories do not describe a task or activity, they describe an expectation or desire.
 Story summaries should always be written from an actor's perspective and with a goal in mind:

 - “As a [role] I’d like to/should be able to [activity] because [reason]”
 - “[Role] should be able to [activity] because [reason]”

 Stories may take multiple commits to complete and may touch multiple parts of the UI or code.
 Unlike with Tasks, a Story is not necessarily discrete or atomic.
 To work with stories, either create Sub-tasks within the Story work on or create full Tasks and link the two tasks together.

-## Bugs
+## 🐞 Bugs

 When a bug is generated, the description field should contain enough information for the assignee to begin work.
 This includes, but is not limited to: